Magnetism in Gemstones

 Relative Magnetic Susceptibilities of Tourmalines by Color

 All Tourmalines tested for this study had refractive indices in the range of 1.61-1.645, with the exception of iron-rich Schorl, which had a higher refractive index range of 1.63-1.67.
 Elbaite chemically mixes with other Tourmaline species such as Schorl, Tsilaiste, Liddicoatite and Rossmanite in what are referred to as solid solution series (see table below).
-Dravite is in solid solution with Uvite and Schorl.
-Some of these species are idiochromatic, such as Schorl (iron, Fe2+), Tsilaisite (manganese, Mn2+), Chromium Dravite (chromium, Cr3+) and Vanadium Dravite (Vanadium, V3+).
-These are idiochromatic species that have transition metals as part of their chemical formulas.
-Allochromatic Elbaite is a sodium/lithium Tourmaline species that derives most of its colors from the idiochromatic species with which it blends.
+Gems that are primarily Liddicoatite can appear identical to Elbaite gems.
+Dravite is in solid solution with Uvite, and many Dravite gems are a mixture of Uvite and Dravite.

 This is not the first table created to show magnetic susceptibilities of Tourmalines.
 In 1944, researcher A. Sigamony published a paper titled The Magnetic Properties of Tourmaline and Epidote in which he included a table of magnetic susceptibilities for 11 Tourmalines based on color.
 The values were obtained by measuring loss of weight using an ALNICO magnet and a Curie balance, which produces measurements that are significantly less precise than what we obtain with a neodymium magnet and Hoover balance, which we used for the current study.
 Also, in the classic 1985 monograph on Tourmalines titled The Tourmaline Group, R. Dietrich published a table of magnetic susceptibilities for 38 Tourmalines based on color.
 That table is a compilation of data from mineralogists who published from the 1940’s through the 1970’s.
 Those first limited efforts undertaken decades ago by mineralogists who relied on less sensitive instruments to measure gem magnetic susceptibilities are remarkably consistent with the results of our current study.